tedunderwood/biographies/evaluation/hypotheses.md

 49. Carrie Meeber, working-class (rising) protagonist of *Sister Carrie* (Dreiser), resembles Jurgis Rudkus, working-class protagonist of *The Jungle* (Sinclair), more than either resembles Tarzan, in *Tarzan the Untamed* (Burroughs).

-50. Trilby, performer and tragic ingenue of *Trilby* (Du Maurier), resembles *Sibyl Vane*, performer and tragic ingenue of *Dorian Gray*, more than either resembles Madame Merle in *Portrait of a Lady* (James).
+50. Trilby, performer and tragic ingenue of *Trilby* (Du Maurier), resembles Sibyl Vane, performer and tragic ingenue of *Dorian Gray*, more than either resembles Madame Merle in *Portrait of a Lady* (James).

 51. Dr. Matthew Swain, well-meaning doctor in *Peyton Place* (Metallious), resembles Dr. Neal, well-meaning doctor in *Good Luck, Miss Wyckhoff* (Inge), more than either resembles Alger Kates, the murderer in *The Silent Speaker* (Rex Stout).